hablapps/doric/docs/docs/docs/quickstart.md

 [mapping](https://spark.apache.org/docs/latest/sql-ref-datatypes.html) defined by Spark SQL itself.

 ---
-**NOTE**
+ℹ️ **NOTE** ℹ️

-Of course, this only works if you, the programmer, know the intended type of the column at compile-time.
+> Of course, this only works if you, the programmer, know the intended type of the column at compile-time.
 In a pure dynamic setting, doric is useless.
 Note, however, that you don't need to know in advance the whole row type as with Datasets.
 Thus, doric sits between a wholehearted static setting and a purely dynamic one.
 It offers type-safety for column expressions at a minimum cost, without compromising performance,